code-saturne/code_saturne/INSTALL.md

 Global configuration file
 -------------------------

-For some systems (such as when using a batch system or coupling with SYRTHES), additional post-install step may be required.
+For some systems (such as when using a batch system or coupling with SYRTHES or code_aster), additional post-install step may be required.
 In this case, copy Copy or rename the `<install-prefix>/etc/code_saturne.cfg.template` to \\
 `<install-prefix>/etc/code_saturne.cfg`,